 The findings of this research will contribute to the benefit of the groups considering their own perspective and the perspective of other members.
 Ultimately, collaborative learning and the assessment of a WeQ test support a shift from "learning how to understand" to "learning how to act and transform."
-The new and innovative framework of this WeQ test is the change in how we think and act, also, how we approach the individual as a subject, transforming society towards greater collaboration and collaborative learning as well as uncovering hidden potentials.
-In the study, collaboration and collaborative learning have fertile research soil.
+The new and innovative framework of this WeQ test is the change in how we think and act, also, how we approach the individual as a subject, transforming society towards greater collaboration and collaborative learning have fertile research soil.